Create an A/B test plan

 Click event

-A successful click event happens when your user clicks on an element you have identified such as a Buy Now or Sign Up button.
+A successful click event occurs when your user clicks on an element you have identified, such as a Buy Now or Sign Up button.

 • The name you choose for your test appears as an option in a drop-down list.

-• Choose a name that is both short but informative for other content authors:
+• Choose a name that is both short and informative for other content authors:

-• If your organization has its naming standards, use those guidelines to create a meaningful test name.
+• If your organization has naming standards, use those guidelines to create a meaningful test name.

 4. Consider when you would like the A/B test to start running: